muhsinali/todo-app/README.md

 This is a CRUD web application where the user can create, edit and delete tasks which are displayed back to the user as a list.

+### Key features:
+- Tasks are programmatically loaded into a MongoDB database at application startup
+- Created a continuous deployment pipeline using Travis and Heroku
+- Used GitFlow

 ### Tech stack
 - Scala 2.11.8
 - Play framework (version 2.5.12)